tadeugr/dugaire/README.md

   Examples:

-  Build an image and install vim using apt-get.
+  Build an image and install vim and curl using apt-get.

   $ dugaire build -apt=vim,curl

-  Build an image and install vim using apt-get.
+  Build an image and install python3 using apt-get and ansible using pip3.

   $ dugaire build -apt=python3-pip -pip3=ansible